rust-lang/book/nostarch/chapter20.md

 }
 ```

-Listing 20-33: The `DeriveInput` instance we get when parsing the code that has the macro’s attribute in Listing 20-31
+Listing 20-41: The `DeriveInput` instance we get when parsing the code that has the macro’s attribute in Listing 20-37

 The fields of this struct show that the Rust code we’ve parsed is a unit struct
-with the `ident` (identifier, meaning the name) of `Pancakes`.
+with the `ident` (*identifier*, meaning the name) of `Pancakes`.
 There are more
 fields on this struct for describing all sorts of Rust code; check the `syn`
 documentation for `DeriveInput` at *https://docs.rs/syn/2.0/syn/struct.DeriveInput.html* for more information.

 Soon we’ll define the `impl_hello_macro` function, which is where we’ll build
 the new Rust code we want to include.
 But before we do, note that the output
-for our derive macro is also a `TokenStream`.
+for our `derive` macro is also a `TokenStream`.
 The returned `TokenStream` is
 added to the code that our crate users write, so when they compile their crate,
 they’ll get the extra functionality that we provide in the modified
 `TokenStream`.